bentoml/BentoML/docs/source/concepts.rst

     * Web server log can be found here: /Users/chaoyu/bentoml/logs/yatai_web_server.log

-And then, run the following command to configure BentoML to use this remote YataiService running in your server.
-You will need to replace :code:`127.0.0.1` with an IP address that is accessable for your team.
+After deploying the YataiService server, get the server IP address and run the following command to configure BentoML client to use this remote YataiService for model management and deployments.
+You will need to replace :code:`127.0.0.1` with an IP address or URL that is accessable for your team:

 .. code-block:: bash